jcornaz/heron/CONTRIBUTING.md

 * Think about how it would look like if the physics engine was 100% made with bevy.
 * Consider Ergonomics/Simplicity/Safety *Before* considering too much the performances.
 (Although performances remains important)
 * Discuss the API in the issues.

+### No breaking change

+Please *add* new stuff without breaking the existing API.
+We may eventually deprecate the old API, but not remove it.

+The only exception to this rule is the update of a non-optional public dependency (bevy or rapier)

 ## Open a pull request